Saiyato/snapclient_docker/README.md

 ## How to use
 To use the images, follow the next steps
-1. Run and pull the image from the repo and set necessary options;
+1. Run and pull the image from the repo and set necessary parameters;
  a.
 Add the sound device of the host to the container
  b.
-Define ENVIRONMENT variable HOST and set the value to the SnapServer you want to subscribe to
+Set the hosting SnapServer you want to subscribe to
  c.
-Define ENVIRONMENT variable SOUNDCARD and set the value to the soundcard you would like to use (e.g. ALSA, sndrpihifiberry, BossDAC, etc.)
+Set the soundcard you wish to use (e.g. ALSA, sndrpihifiberry, BossDAC, etc.)

-You can list the soundcards by invoking `snapclient -l` or `aplay -l`.
+You can list the soundcards by invoking `docker run --device /dev/snd saiyato/snapclient:alpine -l` or `aplay -l`.
 Some example outputs:
 ###### BossDAC
 ```
 pi@raspberrypi:~ $ aplay -l